Abortion: The Holocaust of our Day

 Now the arguments against abortion shall be explored in greater detail.
 The fundamental issue at hand is whether or not the fetus is a human.
 However, once the pro-choice individual has been persuaded of the fact that the fetus is a human [which we will find out shortly is much easier to prove than one might think], he/she often falls back on the term “personhood.”
 If the fetus is not a “person,” then it doesn’t have the rights that we “persons” have.
 These points must be made perfectly clear in order to overcome the evil of abortion.

-It should first be noted that the idea of the fetus being human is quite ridiculous upon examination.
+It should first be noted that the idea of the fetus not being human is quite ridiculous upon examination.
 The fertilized egg is not going to develop into a bird, a fish, or a railroad train.
-The only possibility this fertilized egg has as it grows is to become a human.
+The only natural possibility this fertilized egg has as it grows is to become a human.
 This alone is enough evidence to show that the fetus is human, just an undeveloped one.
 But we must also delve into the scientific aspects here.
 Norman Ford states that “The union of male and female chromosomes at syngamy [fertilization] ‘gives rise to a single cell with a set of twenty-three pairs of maternal and paternal chromosomes into one genetically new individual cell.’
 This process is completed approximately twenty-four hours after fertilization, and yields a cell that is ready to replicate itself (Feinberg, 57).”
 Thus, it is clear that this zygote is human in nature.
 Further, before these first 24 hours, there is no way for the fertilized egg to become anything else.
 Thus, throughout the entirety of pregnancy, a human life is indeed present.
 The question must then turn to whether or not this human is indeed a “person” with the rights granted to those who have “achieved” personhood.

 First, note that the fetus within the mother is an independent organism.
 This directly refutes the biological view of personhood.
 The fetus is genetically unique from its mother (Craig, 116).
 Yes, it lives within its mother, but it is not indeed a vestigial organ or part of its mother.
 No one can accurately claim that a fetus is the same genetically as its mother (Feinberg, 61).
 Second, one view of pro-choice advocates is that personhood is something that a fetus only has potential for, it is not indeed a person yet.
 The most obvious problem with this view is that it begs the question of “What is the definition of a person?”
 What must one “achieve” in order to be a person?
 This makes the definition wholly subjective.